 - In this notice, Personal Data, Controller, Processing and Data Protection Laws have the following meanings:

 "Data Controller" means, as defined by the Data Protection Laws and Regulations, the person or organisation which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data.

-"Data Protection Laws and Regulations" means all laws and regulations, including laws and regulations of the United Kingdom, European Union, the European Economic Area and their member states, applicable to the Processing of Personal Data under the Agreement, including the General Data Protection Regulation ((EU) 2016/679).
+"Data Protection Laws and Regulations" means all laws and regulations, including laws and regulations of the United Kingdom, European Union, the European Economic Area and their member states, applicable to the Processing of Personal Data, including the Data Protection Act 2018 and the General Data Protection Regulation ((EU) 2016/679).

 "Personal Data" means any information relating to (i) an identified or identifiable natural person that are within the scope of protection as "personal data" under the applicable Data Protection Laws and Regulations and, (ii) an identified or identifiable legal entity (where protected under applicable Data Protection Laws).

 "Processing" of Personal Data means, as defined by the Data Protection Laws and Regulations, any operation or set of operations which is performed upon Personal Data, whether or not by automatic means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.